Bryant's Minstrels: History

 Over the troupe's life, members came and went.
-In October or November 1858, Dan Emmett joined as primary songwriter for what would prove the most prolific period of his career.
+In October or November 1858, Dan Emmett joined as a primary songwriter for what would prove the most prolific period of his career.
 He also performed fiddle, banjo, drum, fife, and vocals.
 The song "Dixie", usually attributed to him, was first performed on stage by the Bryants during an 1859 concert.
 The final act of most minstrel shows of the time were blackface burlesques of mainstream theater, but "Dixie" and songs like it prompted an industry-wide revival of plantation-related material.
 Emmett's songs proliferated among rival companies.
 Emmett's influence also helped mature the walkaround from a simple dance to a complete song-and-dance routine.

 Next to Christy's Minstrels, the Bryants were the longest-lasting minstrel troupe to have formed before the Civil War.
 Jerry Bryant died in 1861, but during the war, Bryant's Minstrels carried on, populating their shows with pro-Union songs such as "One Country and One Flag" and "Raw Recruits", as well as Irish characterizations and songs such as "Finnegan's Wake" and "Lanigan's Ball".

 In May 1866, Bryant's Minstrels left Mechanics' Hall, which burned down not long after, to minstrel promoter Charles "Charlie" White and went on a road trip to San Francisco.
 Dan Emmett left the troupe in July, though he occasionally continued to compose for them.
 On their return to New York in 1868, the Bryants took over the Olympic Theatre in Tammany Hall on East 14th Street and later moved into their own "Opera House" on 23rd Street.

 The late 1860s and 1870s saw minstrel production grow increasingly elaborate and expensive and troupe sizes enlarge.
 The Bryants stuck with their traditional formula and their popularity waned as a result.
 Adding the African American dwarf Thomas Dilward to their ranks in the late 1860s (under the stage name "Japanese Tommy") did little to stem the tide.

 Dan Bryant died in his New York City home in 1875, but the troupe carried on for seven more years under the management of his surviving brother Neil.